dfelinto/blender-manual/manual/render/cycles/render_settings/sampling.rst

    It is recommended to at least use *Color + Albedo* as just *Color* can blur out details, especially at lower sample counts.

-   :Color: Denoise the color data.
+   :Color: Denoises the image using color data.
-   :Color + Albedo: Denoise the color and albedo data.
+   :Color + Albedo: Denoises the image using color and albedo data.
-   :Color + Albedo + Normal: Denoise the color, albedo, and normal pass data.
+   :Color + Albedo + Normal: Denoises the image using color, albedo, and normal pass data.

 .. _bpy.types.CyclesRenderSettings.preview_denoising_prefilter:
 .. _bpy.types.CyclesRenderSettings.denoising_prefilter:

 Prefilter
+   Visible only when using *OpenImageDenoise*

    Controls whether or not prefiltering is applied to auxiliary passes (Albedo and Normal) for use when denoising.

    :None:
-      Assumes that the *auxiliary passes* are noise free while denoising and does not do any preprocessing on the *auxiliary passes*.
-This option retains the most detail and is the fastest.
+      Does not apply any prefiltering to the *auxiliary passes*.
+This option retains the most detail and is the fastest, but assumes the *auxiliary passes* are noise free which may require a high sample count.
+If the *auxilary passes* aren't noise free, then noise will remain in the image after denoising.
    :Fast:
-      Assumes the *auxiliary passes* are not noise free, but does not apply processing to the *auxiliary passes*.
-This option is faster than *Accurate* but generally produces a blurrier result.
+      Assumes the *auxiliary passes* are not noise free, but does not apply prefiltering to the *auxiliary passes*.
+This option is faster than *Accurate* but produces a blurrier result.
    :Accurate:
       Prefilters the auxiliary passes before denoising to reduce noise.
-This option usually produces more detailed results than *Fast* with increase processing time.
+This option usually produces more detailed results than *Fast* with increased processing time.

-   Visible only when using *OpenImageDenoise*

 Advanced